EddyVerbruggen/Insomnia-PhoneGap-Plugin/README.md

 ### Quirks
 [In this issue](#29) it was reported that on iOS the app would fall asleep after the Camera has been used, even if you previously called `keepAwake`.
+A similar [issue on Android](#30) where the photo library was accessed during app usage.

-So to make sure your app honors `keepAwake` you have to re-run that method after the (any) Camera plugin gives control back to your app.
+So to make sure your app honors `keepAwake` you have to re-run that method after these kinds of 'external UI' thingies give control back to your app.

 ## 4. CREDITS ##